 - ▶ High Alarm (Op): The high alarm will activate when the pressure reaches or rises above this setting.
-You may disable this alarm by holding down the +/- key for 1 second. - Low Alarm (Op): The low alarm will activate when the pressure falls below this setting.
-You may disable this alarm by holding down the +/key for 1 second. - ▶ Alarm Hysteresis: (Mgr) This value sets the amount that the pressure reading has to rise above the high alarm or fall below the low alarm before the alarm will shut off.
+You may disable this alarm by holding down the +/- key for 1 second. - ➤ Low Alarm (Op): The low alarm will activate when the pressure falls below this setting.
+You may disable this alarm by holding down the +/key for 1 second. - ▶ Alarm Hysteresis: (Mgr) This value sets the amount that the pressure reading has to rise above the high alarm or fall below the low alarm before the alarm will shut off. - ➤ Display Input (Op): This option enables/disables displaying the influent pressure on the normal display.

-• Display Input (Op): This option enables/disables displaying the influent pressure on the normal display.
+A-4.10.2: Filter Effluent Pressure

-A - 4.11.2: Filter Effluent Pressure
+If your controller is configured to monitor the Filter Effluent Pressure, either a PSI transducer, or a pressure gauge may be used.
+If a transducer is used, you will have the following options:

-- If your controller is configured to monitor the Filter Effluent Pressure, either a PSI transducer, or a pressure gauge may be used.
-If a transducer is used, you will have the following options: - ➤ High Alarm (Op): The high alarm will activate when the pressure reaches or rises above this setting.
+- ▶ High Alarm (Op): The high alarm will activate when the pressure reaches or rises above this setting.
 You may disable this alarm by holding down the +/- key for 1 second. - ▶ Low Alarm (Op): The low alarm will activate when the pressure reaches or falls below this setting.
-You may disable this alarm by holding down the +/- key for 1 second. - ➤ Alarm Hysteresis (Mgr): This value sets the amount that the pressure reading has to rise above the high alarm or fall below the low alarm before the alarm will shut off. - Display Input (Op): This option enables/disables displaying the Filter Effluent pressure on the normal display.
+You may disable this alarm by holding down the +/- key for 1 second.